 Scenically nestled in downtown Atlanta, Russ Chandler Stadium provides a brilliant backdrop for college baseball and offers one of the best atmospheres for the game in the country.

-Russ Chandler Stadium, the home of Georgia Tech baseball for nearly 80 years, has a long and storied history from its original construction in 1930 with funds from Tech's 1929 appearance in the Rose Bowl game to its use as a training facility for the 1996 Centennial Olympic Games.
+The home of Georgia Tech baseball for more than 70 years, Russ Chandler Stadium has a long and storied history, from its original construction in 1930 with funds from Tech's 1929 appearance in the Rose Bowl game to its use as a training facility for the 1996 Centennial Olympic Games.

 The stadium features three covered batting cages and pitching mounds.
 One is located underneath the grandstand, while an enclosed area above the left field grandstand houses two additional cages and mounds.

 A wide concourse and plaza area is located at the main entrance to the stadium behind third base.
-Ticket booths, concession stands and restrooms are now located on both the first base and third base sides of the stadium.
+Ticket booths, concession stands and restrooms are located on both the first base and third base sides of the stadium.

 Above the grandstand is the press level, which includes ample space for the writers and broadcasters who cover Tech's nationally-ranked program.
 The main press box has seating for more than 30, while three auxiliary booths can accommodate television and radio crews.